arAgon41/Icecream-Shop-Crowd-Prediction-Model/README.md

 4. Next we will standardize the data to ensure that the model doesn't give more importance to 1 feature over the other.
 5. We will then train the model, and predict the crowd on a day that was not tested.
 6. Finally we will deploy the model on a streamlit based application for easier interactibility.

+# Dataset
+Weather data was inputted using API
+Crowd levels were calculated using visual observations, and guesstimates.

+# Files
+icecreamCrowd.csv - created data set consisting of all features Display.py - consists of code to run the UI of the model, and generates charts to predict the crowd throughout the day.
+IcecreamCrowdGen - Generates the sample dataset for ice cream shop crowds IceCreamShopCrowdPrediction.py - Standardizes the data, and trains the model to predict values

+# Tech Stack
+Python
+Scikit-learn
+Pandas
+NumPy
+Streamlit

+# Contact
+Riswanth Haris Sundaresh Babu - rishi.sundaresh@gmail.com/412-445-8527